Filename extension: Security issues

+File extensions alone are not a reliable indicator of a file's type, as the extension can be modified without changing the file's contents, such as to disguise malicious content.
+Therefore, especially in the context of cybersecurity, a file's true nature should be examined for its signature, which is a distinctive sequence of bytes affixed to a file's header.
+This is accomplished using file identification software or a hex editor, which provides a hex dump of a file's contents.
+For example, on UNIX-like systems, it is not uncommon to find files with no extensions at all, as commands such as file are meant to be used instead, and will read the file's header to determine its content.

+Malware such as Trojan horses typically takes the form of an executable, but any file type that performs input/output operations may contain malicious code.
+A few data file types such as PDFs have been found to be vulnerable to exploits that cause buffer overflows.
+There have been instances of malware crafted to exploit such vulnerabilities in some Windows applications when opening a file with an overly long, unhandled filename extension.

-The default behavior of File Explorer, the file browser provided with Microsoft Windows, is for filename extensions to not be displayed.
+File managers may have an option to hide filenames extensions.
+This is the case for File Explorer, the file browser provided with Microsoft Windows, which by default does not display extensions.
 Malicious users have tried to spread computer viruses and computer worms by using file names formed like LOVE-LETTER-FOR-YOU.TXT.vbs.
-The hope is that this will appear as LOVE-LETTER-FOR-YOU.TXT, a harmless text file, without alerting the user to the fact that it is a harmful computer program, in this case, written in VBScript.
-Default behavior for ReactOS is to display filename extensions in ReactOS Explorer.
+The idea is that this will appear as LOVE-LETTER-FOR-YOU.TXT, a harmless text file, without alerting the user to the fact that it is a harmful computer program, in this case, written in VBScript.
+The default behavior for ReactOS is to display filename extensions in ReactOS Explorer.
 Later Windows versions (starting with Windows XP Service Pack 2 and Windows Server 2003) included customizable lists of filename extensions that should be considered "dangerous" in certain "zones" of operation, such as when downloaded from the web or received as an e-mail attachment.
 Modern antivirus software systems also help to defend users against such attempted attacks where possible.